Policy and Use of Fleet Vehicles

 Please Note: If an employee is involved in an accident while operating a State vehicle for other than official or authorized use, the use of the vehicle(s) may constitute grounds for disciplinary action.
 The employee could be sued by the State or its insurance carrier to recover all costs incurred by the State and its carrier as a result of the accident.

-Employees should report any mechanical problems they experience, either by contacting the FMS office (802-828-3821) or by filling out a Quality Review Form located on the FMS web-site.
-Accidents, breakdowns, or serious vehicle concerns should be reported to FMS as soon as possible.
+Employees should report any mechanical problems they experience by calling the FMS office (802-828-3821) or emailing firstname.lastname@example.org.
+Accidents, breakdowns, or serious vehicle concerns should be reported to FMS immediately.

 During Normal Business Hours

 Each Department has a Service Technician assigned to assist in maintaining FMS vehicles.
-There is a Service Technician in the Fleet office from 6:30 AM to 5:00 PM Monday through Friday.
+There is a Service Technician available from 6:30 AM to 5:00 PM Monday through Friday.

 Should a FMS vehicle become disabled outside of normal business hours (evenings and weekends), FMS wants drivers to know what to expect.
 Your car log contains instructions regarding who to contact.
 That contact can help with towing, jump starts, tire change, lockouts, fuel and water delivery, and mechanical first aid.
 The contact is not coordinated out of the FMS office, but is part of the Fuel Card service.
 The cost of this service is billed directly to FMS.
 If a car is totally disabled, the vehicle will be towed to the closest service vendor.
 Please note: the employee can usually ride in the tow truck if the employee is willing to do that.
 However, a replacement vehicle is not part of that service.
 The driver will need to make separate transportation arrangements.
 The employee can rent a vehicle through Enterprise or Hertz, take a taxi home, contact a co-worker for transportation or rent a FMS Motor Pool vehicle if one is available (during normal business hours) and convenient to their location.